-Working with YWCA Niagara Region and through the generosity of the Ontario Trillium Foundation, Underdogs Boxing Club will be the home of Shape Your Life Niagara.
+Through the generosity of the Ontario Trillium Foundation, Underdogs Boxing Club has become the home of Shape Your Life Niagara.
 For ten years, Shape Your Life has been helping self-identified women survivors of violence in Toronto work through their experiences by helping participants reclaim control of their bodies and reconnect their bodies & minds.
-This will be the first local iteration of the program.
+This is the first local iteration of the program.

 As the program grows, we will adapt it to local needs, whilst maintaining the trauma-informed care and practice techniques that have proven successful in delivering improvements in the physical, social, and emotional well-being of Shape Your Life participants.

 All Shape Your Life - Niagara classes will run weekly on Sunday afternoons.
 Classes will begin at 1:30 p.m. and end at 3:00 p.m.

 The only session currently planned for 2019 is